 For any survival-horror game to be successful, there are two major elements that need to compliment the gameplay mechanics themselves.
 Whereas other game genres can get away with sub-par audio or generic visuals, the horror one has it quite difficult.
 The audio plays a pivotal role in setting the atmosphere and the visuals need to offer enough to truly feel the horror build.
 Fortunately, this is where ‘Uncanny Valley’ shines.
-The audio is spot on, and I chose to play the game through in handheld with my headphones on to immerse myself in the experience.
+The audio is spot on, and I chose to play the game in handheld with my headphones on to immerse myself in the experience.
 Equally, I really like the 2D pixel art style.
 It is effective in delivering an experience of horror without losing its charm.

 Every choice has a consequence…

-With the games unique selling point being the inclusion of an in-depth consequence system which provides opportunities for the storyline to be manipulated, it makes for an interesting take on survival horror.
+With the games unique selling point is the inclusion of an in-depth consequence system that provides opportunities for the storyline to be manipulated, it makes for an interesting take on survival horror.
 Unfortunately, however, the reality of ‘Uncanny Valley’ is that it doesn’t offer enough to warrant multiple playthroughs – even with game time for completion coming in at around an hour and a half.
 There are three main reasons for this:

 - Uncanny Valley becomes quite repetitive quite quickly.
 Moving between the facility and the apartment is laborious and dull, and is something you end up doing every 7 minutes at least.

 - The consequence system doesn’t play out as well as is suggested, and rarely did I see an obvious consequence for my actions until the end of the game.

 - The storylines are nothing short of bizarre.
 Although this could be deemed a positive, I got to the end of my first playthrough and did not have a clue how that particular ending had come to fruition.